Oslo: Other names

 Oslo has various nicknames and names in other languages.
 The city is sometimes known as "The Tiger City" (Tigerstaden), probably inspired by an 1870 poem by Bjørnstjerne Bjørnson which referenced then-Christiania in central Oslo.
 The nickname is mostly used by Norwegians from out of town, and rarely by people from the Oslo region.

 History

+Viking Age

-During the Viking Age the area that includes modern Oslo was located in Viken, the northernmost province of Denmark.
+During the Viking Age, the area that includes modern Oslo was located in Viken, the northernmost province of Denmark.
 Control over the area shifted between Danish and Norwegian kings in the Middle Ages, and Denmark continued to claim the area until 1241.

 According to the Norse sagas, Oslo was founded around 1049 by Harald Hardrada.
-Recent archaeological research, however, has uncovered Christian burials which can be dated to prior to AD 1000, evidence of a preceding urban settlement.
-This called for the celebration of Oslo's millennium in 2000.
+Recent archaeological research, however, uncovered Christian burials which could be dated to prior to AD 1000, evidence of a preceding urban settlement.
+This called for the celebration of Oslo's millennium in 2000 rather than 2049.

-It has been regarded as the capital city since the reign of Haakon V of Norway (1299–1319), the first king to reside permanently in the city.
-He also started the construction of the Akershus Fortress and the Oslo Kongsgård.
-A century later, Norway was the weaker part in a personal union with Denmark, and Oslo's role was reduced to that of provincial administrative centre, with the monarchs residing in Copenhagen.
-The fact that the University of Oslo was founded as late as 1811 had an adverse effect on the development of the nation.